 When Mickey met Wallace

-Our 1st topic of the summer term sees the children concentrating more on the Arts and ICT.
+Our 1st topic of the summer term saw the children concentrating more on the Arts and Computing.

-We begin by exploring ‘What is animation?’ and when you hear the word, animation, what does it make you think of?
-The children will be discussing their favourite cartoon characters, before being asked to draw them.
-We then explore cartoons that aren’t animated and animations that are not cartoons.
+We began by exploring ‘What is animation?’ and when they heard the word, animation, what did it make them think of?
+The children discussed their favourite cartoon characters, before drawing them.
+We then explored cartoons that were not animated and animations that were not cartoons.

-We will look at how pictures moved in the past through zoetrope and flipbooks.
-The children will be able to evaluate a range of books, before making their own flip book.
-Moving onto Mickey Mouse, we will watch his first appearance in a moving picture and look at how he has developed over the years from 2d to 3d.
-The children will be asked to put various pictures of Mickey Mouse in chronological order, before attempting to draw an old and a more modern picture of him.
+We looked at how pictures moved in the past through zoetrope and flipbooks.
+The children evaluated a range of books, before making their own flip book.
+Moving onto Mickey Mouse, we watched his first appearance in a moving picture and looked at how he developed over the years from 2d to 3d.
+The children were asked to put various pictures of Mickey Mouse in chronological order, before attempting to draw an old and a more modern picture of him.

-We move to more modern times and will carry out research into Wallace and Gromit.
-The children will discover how the animations are created before attempting to make their own character out of plasticine or clay.
+We moved onto more modern times and carried out research into Wallace and Gromit.
+The children discovered how the animations were created before making their own character out of clay.

-Our final look at cartoons will concentrate on the work of Davey Law who famously created the Beano characters.
-Here the children will have opportunities to draw, paint and print a range of characters.
+Our final look at cartoons concentrated on the work of Davey Law who famously created the Beano characters.
+Here the children had the opportunity to draw, paint and/or print a range of characters.

-Throughout the 7 weeks, the children will carry out drama work connected to cartoons, look at strengths, weaknesses and goals in PSHE and will study Beethoven in depth, resulting in the children creating The Beethoven Beat rap.
+Throughout the 7 weeks, the children carried out drama work connected to cartoons, looking at strengths, weaknesses and goals in PSHE and studied Beethoven in depth, resulting in the children creating The Beethoven Beat rap.

-In ICT, the children will learn how to use software to make their own 3d animations.
+In Computing, the children learnt how to use software to make their own 3d animations.

 ‘A right royal battle’

-We end the first half of the term with ‘A right royal battle’ where the children will concentrate on the Battle of Hastings.
-The children will discover where the Normans came from and why they settled here.
-Through questioning and hot seating, the children will discover more about William the Conqueror.
-The Battle of Hastings will be studied and sequenced, using the Bayeux tapestry as a reliable historical source.
+We ended the first half of the term with ‘A right royal battle’ where the children concentrated on the Battle of Hastings.
+The children discovered where the Normans came from and why they settled here.
+Through questioning and hot seating, the children discovered more about William the Conqueror.
+The Battle of Hastings was studied and sequenced, using the Bayeux tapestry as a reliable historical source.